Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/snapshot.md

 * limited redundancy across systems and responsibilities
 * preservation risk for domains, data, and services

-These are typical signs of infrastructure that has grown faster than its institutional support.
+These are typical signs of infrastructure that has grown faster than the support around it.

 ## What a Host Institution Would Be Doing